Dual Franco-German Bachelor degree in Chemistry

 Key facts

-Language(s) of instruction: French and German
+Language(s) of instruction: 100% French at Université Paris Cité and 100% German at Bielefeld University

 Length of study: 3 years, full time